SimonLim03/Airbnb-Data-Pipelines-with-Airflow-/README.md

 #### 2.3.
 Warehouse (table)
 -	While all of dimension staging views were directly transformed into warehouse table without any change, this stage focused on a fact table, which is fact_listings.
 All the columns in the fact table were brought from corresponding dimension tables.
 Any value that was not included in corresponding dimension tables was set as a default values (i.e., ‘unknown’, 0 or ‘false’).
 - Lastly, the fact table was joined with few dimension tables, including stg_LGA (on listing_neighbourhood, host_neighbourhood = lga_name) and stg_Suburb (on host_neighbourhood = lga_name)
 -	Particularly, ‘host_neighbourhood’ included values that are in either ‘lga_name’ or ‘suburb_name’.
 Hence, both ‘lga_name’ and ‘suburb_name’ were used to match values in ‘host_neighbourhood’.

+#### 2.4.
+Datamart (view)

+##### a.
+Dm_listing_neighbourhood
+-	active listings
+-	active listings rate
+-	minimum, maximum, median and average of price for active listings
+-	superhost rate
+-	average of review scores rating for active listings
+-	percentage change for active listings
+-	percentage change for inactive listings
+-	total number of stays
+-	average estimated revenue per active listings

+##### b. dm_property_type
+-	active listings
+-	active listings rate
+-	minimum, maximum, median and average of price for active listings
+-	superhost rate
+-	average of review scores rating for active listings
+-	percentage change for active listings
+-	percentage change for inactive listings
+-	total number of stays
+-	average estimated revenue per active listings

+##### c. dm_host_neighbourhood
+-	number of distinct host
+-	estimated revenue
+-	estimated revenue per distinct host